Bethe-Peierls Approximation for Linear Monodisperse Polymers Re-examined: Introduction

 \section{Introduction}

-In 1948, Kauzmann \cite{Kauzmann1948} recognized a peculiar feature of the thermodynamic behavior of liquids in the vicinity of glass transition.
-He found that the configurational entropy drops very rapidly with temperature decrease and does not seem to vanish close to absolute zero.
-It looks like the configurational entropy would instead drop to zero at a \emph{positive} temperature, $T_{\text{K}}$, and, hence, something should happen to the system in order to avoid the entropy becoming negative at temperatures below $T_{\text{K}}$.
+In 1948, Kauzmann \cite{Kauzmann1948} recognized a peculiar fact about the thermodynamic behavior of liquids in the vicinity of glass transition.
+The configurational entropy of supercooled liquids drops very rapidly with temperature decrease and this leads to the entropy crisis.
+It looks like the entropy would drop to zero at $T>0$ and then something should happen to the system in order to avoid the entropy becoming negative.
 The problem has attracted much theoretical attention after the work by Gibbs and Di Marzio \cite{Gibbs-DiMarzio}.
-They demonstrated by means of a statistical calculation that the configurational entropy of a disordered polymer liquid extrapolates to the negative values at low temperatures.
-This violates the Nernst postulate and makes the problem very puzzling.
-To resolve this problem, they proposed that a second-order transition to a unique state, the ideal glass, would occur at $T=T_{\text{K}}$.
-Gujrati and Goldstein \cite{Gujrati-Goldstein} criticized the Gibbs-DiMarzio theory for the absence of a crystalline state.
-But, recently, Corsi and Gujrati \cite{CorsiGjrati} presented a calculation where, besides the disordered liquid phase, the crystalline phase was captured and where the configurational entropy of the liquid phase would become negative at low temperatures as well.
-It was pointed out that, provided the stable crystalline state exists below the melting temperature, $T_{M}>T_{K}$, the unusual ideal-glass transition in the \emph{metastable liquid region} by no means should violate the thermodynamic laws, see also \cite{GujratiCondMat}.
+They demonstrated, by means of a statistical calculation, that the entropy of a disordered polymer liquid extrapolates to negative values at low temperatures.
+This entropy crisis violates the Nernst postulate and makes the problem very puzzling.
+To resolve this problem, they proposed that the second-order transition to a unique state, the ideal glass, would occur at the temperature where the configurational entropy turns to zero.
+Gujrati and Goldstein \cite{Gujrati-Goldstein1,Gujrati-Goldstein2} criticized the Gibbs-DiMarzio theory for the absence of a crystalline state.
+The crystal to liquid states and their metastable extensions in a polymer system were subsequently captured by Corsi and Gujrati \cite{CorsiGjrati1,CorsiGjrati2} with a demonstration of the configurational entropy crisis at low temperatures for the metastable liquid state.
+They pointed out that the unusual ideal-glass transition in the metastable region does not violate the thermodynamic laws provided that the stable crystalline state exists below the melting temperature, $T_{M}>T_{K}$, see also \cite{GujratiCondMat}.
+In addition, developed by Freed and co-workers \cite{FreedEtAl} the lattice cluster theory predicts that the configurational entropy would extrapolate to zero at a positive temperature \cite{DudowiczEtAl}, as in the Gibbs-DiMarzio theory.

-The issue of the crystalline state existence for complex polymer topologies is a very challenging theoretical problem.
-In the course of polymerization chains of progressively larger sizes are formed, which causes the increase in viscosity and eventually leads to the vitrification of the system.
-In the case when the polymerization coordination is larger than two, the polymers can be formed with branches extending in an irregular manner.
-This makes it difficult if not impossible to construct an ordered state in the system.